lokidokicoki/lokidokicoki.github.io/_misc/dramatis-personae.md

 - Landlord of "Ye Olde Weathered Spoone" tavern (now [The Stiff Finger Tavern](/misc/pubs))
 - Retired soldier of the Hylurian Army, so handy in a fight
-- Happy for the heroes to take over as it was previously run by Big Chungus of the "Urmans First" gang
+- Happy for the heroes to take over as it had been run by Big Chungus of the "Urmans First" gang
 - Late 40's/early 50's grey beard, bald on top, quiet, but can be menacing at times.
 Has that casual air of an old soldier who's seen too much.
 - Pub staff: